Corporate Network Survival Guide - How to Connect with Another WiFi Router with the Same SSID

 BSSID3

-It may be slower as you have poor connectivity due to poor signal strength, but you survive at least before someone fixes the issue.
+It may be slower as you have poor connectivity due to poor signal strength, but you survive at least until someone fixes the issue.

-The above option only works for Intel Wifi adapter.
-I do not know if other WiFi drivers provide the feature for enforcing BBSID.
+The above option only works for Intel WiFi adapters.
+I do not know if other WiFi drivers provide the feature for enforcing BSSID.
 Let me know if you have found it in another WiFi driver.

 Share